 you are using your CMV.
 To help you decide, follow these steps:

-- Do you, or will you, use your CDL to operate a CMV in interstate or intrastate commerce?
+- (1) First, determine whether you operate a CMV in interstate or intrastate commerce:

 - From one State to another State or a foreign country;

 - Between two places within a State, but during part of the trip, the CMV crosses into

 - Between two places within a State, but the cargo is part of a trip that began or will end in another State or foreign country